Kopej/auth-backend/README.md

 ├── package.json
 └── README.md

-Screenshots
+Screenshots:
 See /screenshots folder or attached documentation for sample Postman tests.

-Mobile App Integration
+Mobile App Integration:
 These endpoints are RESTful and can be used directly by a mobile app frontend (e.g., React Native or Flutter).
 Simply point mobile HTTP requests to:

 https://auth-backend-j0sy.onrender.com

-Author
+Author:
 Peter Sankale Kopejo
 Backend Developer | GIS Analyst | Python Automation Enthusiast